 In page navigation

 Where can you buy Bitcoin on an exchange?

 We’ve compared all the best BTC exchanges out there to find the best, and reviewed them in depth to ensure that you can find the right exchange for you.
 Go ahead and check them out.
 If you’re not ready just yet, scroll down to learn more before making a choice.

 What is a bitcoin exchange?

-A bitcoin exchange is a marketplace where you can buy and sell bitcoin.
-On exchanges you are able quickly and easily to trade fiat currency (such as GBP and USD) for cryptocurrency, and to trade different cryptocurrencies for each other.
+This is a marketplace where you can buy and sell bitcoin online.
+By using one, you are able quickly and easily to trade fiat currency (such as GBP and USD) for cryptocurrency and to trade different cryptocurrencies for each other.
 Some exchanges such as Wirex are built with a user-friendly interface, making them attractive for beginners, whereas others such as Bittrex and Binance come with a more advanced interface for more experienced traders.

 How do exchanges work?